 A sit-stand desk that lets each user set a code for their ideal height saves time — as well as wear and tear on the sit-stand mechanism.
 No more wasted time spent fiddling with buttons looking for that elusive sweet spot!

-Chairs
+2. Chairs

 Adjustable chairs are a must when one user might be a petite 5' and the next a towering 6'8"!
 You should also train employees on proper posture for their back, wrists, and screen height.

-An ergonomic monitor arm allows users to position screens so they can see them easily without eye or neck strain.
+An ergonomic monitor arm allows employees to position screens so they can see them easily without eye or neck strain.
 Even more so than the chair, an articulating monitor arm ensures all shapes and sizes can work productively and happily.

 It also allows the user to adjust the monitor to the left or right as needed -- particularly useful for a dual-screen setup.